cocos2d/cocos2d-x/README.md

 * Visual Studio 2013 Update 4 or later is required for Windows 8.1 Universal Apps

-* Visual Studio 2015 RC and Windows 10.0 (build 10074 or higher) is required for Windows 10.0 UWP Apps
+* Visual Studio 2015 (Release version) and Windows 10.0 (Release version) are required for Windows 10.0 Universal Windows Platform (UWP) Apps.
+RC versions of Visual Studio and Window 10 are no longer supported.

 Starting with Cocos2d-x v3.3, you can create Windows 8.1 Universal Apps (Windows Store and Windows Phone 8.1).
-Starting with Cocos2d-x v3.6 you can create Windows 10.0 UWP Apps (Windows Store and Windows Phone 10.0).
+Starting with Cocos2d-x v3.8 you can create Windows 10.0 UWP Apps (Windows Store and Windows Phone 10.0).
 Starting with Cocos2d-x v3.6 there will no longer be support for Windows Phone 8.0.

 See more info on How to install and Create games on Windows RT (Windows and Windows Phone 8.1) at http://msopentech.github.io/cocos2d-x/